 - Transcranial magnetic stimulation (TMS)

 - Electroencephalography (EEG)

 We also conduct neuroimaging research (eg fMRI, PET) at nearby facilities.
 If you are interested in taking part in any of our studies, please contact Ms. Charlotte Davies (email@example.com).
 There are numerous opportunities for students to conduct fourth year and postgraduate research within the CNU.
 If you would like to discuss these opportunities, please contact Associate Prof Peter Enticott or Dr Alan Pearce.

-Dr Pearce is the Director of the Cognitive and Exercise Neuroscience Unit in the School of Psychology.
+Dr. Alan Pearce is a senior researcher within the Cognitive Neuroscience Unit in the School of Psychology.
 Having published over 60 peer-reviewed papers, his main work focuses on quantifying neuroplastic changes in the brain and spinal cord with cognitive and motor learning, exercise training and pain in healthy people and individuals with neurological and neurocognitive pathology.